jfhbrook/susitna/README.md

 - Complete Print syntax
   - Print can take multiple arguments
   - Print can also take a channel config
-- Switch typescript to `module: "nodenext"`
-  - use require() for node modules
-  - use mjs for own modules
-  - upgrade strip-ansi
-  - switch to 'node:{}' style requires
 - Expanded list
   - `list 10`
   - `list 10-20`